 Faculty, staff, and students wishing to use North Central College vans must be driver certified in order to meet College insurance requirements.
 A driver certification may be obtained by contacting the Department of Campus Safety at 630-637-5826.
-The certification process consists of a van safety presentation, a written test, and the completion of registration packet.
+The certification process consists of online training modules and the completion of a registration packet.
 Faculty/Staff member certifications will be valid for four years, and students must renew certifications on an annual basis.